Nilanjan Ray, PhD

 - Scott T. Acton and Nilanjan Ray, Biomedical image analysis: Tracking.
 Morgan & Claypool Publishers, 2006.

 - Scott T. Acton and Nilanjan Ray, Biomedical image analysis: Segmentation.
 Morgan & Claypool Publishers, 2009.

 Computer vision and deep learning; image and video analysis, medical image processing

 Medical image and video analysis and general computer vision problems including segmentation, registration, object detection and classification.

 An introduction to basic digital image processing theory, and the tools that make advanced image manipulation possible for ordinary users.
-Image processing is important in many applications: editing and processing photographs, special effects for movies, drawing animated characters starting with photographs, analyzing and enhancing images captured by the Mars Rover or the Hubble telescope, and detecting suspects from surveillance cameras.
+Image processing is important in many applications: editing and processing photographs, special effects for movies, drawing animated characters starting with photographs, analyzing and enhancing remote imagery, and detecting suspects from surveillance cameras.
 Image processing concepts are introduced using tools like Photoshop and GIMP.
 Exposure to simple image processing programming with Java and MATLAB.
 This course is preparation for more advanced courses in the Digital Media area.
-Prerequisites: Any 100-level Computing Science course, plus knowledge of first-year level MATH, STAT; and introductory Java, C, or similar programming experience; or consent of the instructor or SCI 100.
+Prerequisites: Any introductory-level Computing Science course, plus knowledge of introductory-level MATH and STAT; or consent of the instructor or SCI 100.
 Open to students in the Faculty of Arts, Engineering and Sciences; others require consent of the instructor.